 Irish Cup Semi-Final: Cliftonville Face Dungannon Swifts at Windsor Park Tonight

-Belfast's National Stadium at Windsor Park hosts one of the most eagerly anticipated fixtures in the Irish Cup calendar tonight, as Cliftonville take on Dungannon Swifts in the first of two semi-finals, with a place in the showpiece final at stake.
+Belfast's National Stadium at Windsor Park hosts one of the most eagerly anticipated fixtures in the Irish Cup calendar tonight, as Cliftonville take on Dungannon Swifts in the first of two semi-finals β a rematch of the 2024 final that carries enormous weight for both clubs and their supporters.

 Background